 Then, it became digital.
-User guides evolved to FAQs.
+User guides evolved to FAQ pages.
 A page inside a company’s website where users can find answers to the most common questions regarding a service.
-Although these pages are organized and more visual appealing, users still need to contact a support team or search for video tutorials to get things done.
+Although these pages are organized and more visually appealing, users still need to contact a support team or search for video tutorials to get things done.

 Nowadays, user guides are becoming a lot smarter and interactive.
 With digital transformation on their shoulders, companies are building interactive guides that run on top of their website or software.
 Leading the way and helping users understand how their product works.

 A small rectangular pop-up window that presents a brief description of a specific element on a web page (image, button, form field, text).

 A help message that interacts with user actions, providing on-page contextual assistance when using a software, website, or application.
 It allows automating customer support and onboarding, providing more autonomy to the user when using a new platform for the first time, or having doubts.

 The most common types of interactive user guides are product tours and tooltips.
 Both are used directly on top of a web page or application so that users don’t need to search for instructions and learn while using a platform at the same time.
 These messages can be personalized to the user and recognize specific actions like a click or mouseover.

 Product tours or Walkthroughs work pretty much like a GPS, but for websites.
 Interactive step-by-step messages that guide users through a specific workflow, highlighting the areas they need to go to achieve a certain goal.
 GoAnimates, for example, provides on-page tours to teach users how to create their first video.

 Tooltips are contextual help messages that are placed across a website or application to explain different areas.
 You often see tooltips in form fields but platforms like Feedly use it to provide hints and highlight the hotspots they want users to notice.
 In the end, avoiding any confusion and improving the overall experience.